Introduction: LoRa-Tooth: Small Wireless Sensors

 - Hardware exists, and in useful form factors (easy to build with)

 All of these factor contribute to maximizing "makability".
-The ESP8266 and other WiFi microcontroller boards make it easy to build IoT devices where power consumption and size is not important factors.
+The ESP8266 and other WiFi microcontroller boards make it easy to build IoT devices where power consumption and size are not important factors.

 I've seen herculean efforts to make the ESP8266 battery powered, but those approaches typically sacrifice too much (physically too big, still not energy efficient enough, or lose the ease of programming and peripheral support because of switch to IDF and proprietary radio protocol).
 Some people just give up and use a bunch of wired ESP8266 sensors, even for doors and windows.
 Other wireless sensor projects use 433MHz or 915MHz transceivers and an ATtiny, but still end up kind of big and not low power enough for what I need.